MSadekUni/python-portscan/README.rst

 Documentation
 -------------

-All the documentation is available on `gh-pages`_.
+All the documentation is available on `github pages`_.

 Dependencies
 ------------